aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-html/_index.md

 **Aspose.PDF for .NET** support the features  to convert a PDF file into HTML.
 The main tasks you can accomplish with the Aspose.PDF library are listed:

-- сonvert PDF to HTML;
+- Convert PDF to HTML.
-- splitting Output to Multi-page HTML;
+- Splitting Output to Multi-page HTML.
-- specify Folder for Storing SVG Files;
+- Specify Folder for Storing SVG Files.
-- compressing SVG Images During Conversion;
+- Compressing SVG Images During Conversion.
-- specifying the Images Folder;
+- Specifying the Images Folder.
-- create Subsequent Files with Body Contents Only;
+- Create Subsequent Files with Body Contents Only.
-- transparent Text rendering;
+- Transparent Text rendering.
 - PDF document layers rendering.

 {{% alert color="success" %}}